Exposure to Natural Light Improves Workplace Performance

 Do you have trouble sleeping?
 The American Academy of Sleep Medicine (AASM) considers sleep disorders an illness that has reached epidemic proportions.
 AASM encourages patients to talk to their doctors about sleep problems.
 You can also visit their website for a searchable directory of sleep centers in your area if you suffer from a sleep disorder.

-If you are currently working in a windowless environment—or suffer from seasonal affective disorder (SAD) in the wintertime—you can greatly impact the SCN and your circadian rhythms by using a light box that mimics outdoor light.
-For more details on what to consider when choosing a light box, you can check out this link from the Mayo Clinic.
+If you are currently working in a windowless environment—or suffer from seasonal affective disorder (SAD) in the wintertime—you can greatly impact the SCN and your circadian rhythms by using a lightbox that mimics outdoor light.